 - MONTHLY VERIFICATION PROCEDURES

-Currently, CH 30 recipients must verify attendance on a monthly basis.
+Currently, CH 30 and Chapter 1606 recipients must verify attendance on a monthly basis.
 You may call your verification telephonically or verify via the internet.
-You may call: 1-877-823-2378 and follow the instructions provided OR you may go on the internet to: http://www.gibill.va.gov/and follow the link to the WAVE Program, then follow instructions provided.
+You may call: 1-877-823-2378 and follow the instructions provided OR you may use the Web Automated Verification of Enrollment (W.A.V.E.).

 - The VA will not pay you to pursue two different objectives at one time.
 Contact CU-VA if you have questions.